 Agroforestry

-Strictly speaking, agroforestry is a practice where crops are associated with trees planted in the same plot (see JORF).
-But agroforestry also applies to other agricultural products, such as livestock, and to trees on the edge of plots (see FAO and EURAF), or on larger scales than the plot (farm, territory) (see ICRAF).
+Strictly speaking, agroforestry is a practice where crops are associated with trees planted in the same plot.
+But agroforestry also applies to other agricultural products, such as livestock, and to trees on the edge of plots, or on larger scales than the plot (farm, territory).
 Thus, in a broad sense, agroforestry encompasses production systems that integrate trees into agricultural practices or areas as well as agricultural productions into forestry practices and treed areas.

 There is a great diversity of agroforestry systems.
 Indeed, the combinations are numerous between agricultural practices, practices on trees, scales considered.
 Of all combinations, tree-crop associations are most often simultaneous.
 This is the case for silvoarable plot (arable crops with poplar or walnut trees), silvopastoral surfaces (meadow orchards, grazed forests), multistory crops, agricultural plots bordered on lines of trees, hedgerows or riparian forests , bocages… However, it can also be associations over time with agricultural production and woody vegetation which succeed one another (slash-and-burn crops, short rotation coppices).